 Data from Australian trials and seven years of commercial use has shown that a correctly administered application of PROTHOR can deter concealed entry by subterranean termites (except Mastotermes darwiniensis) for five years south of the Tropic of Capricorn.
 A minimum period of two years applies for all other areas and one year for Mastotermes in all areas.
-The actual period of protection will depend on regional and site specific details such as termite pressure, climatic and soil conditions and subsequent. soil disturbance.
-Users are advised to refer to the manufacturer for more specific advice for your area if
+The actual period of protection will depend on regional and site specific details such as termite pressure, climatic and soil conditions and subsequent soil disturbance.
+Users are advised to refer to the manufacturer for more specific advice for your area if required.

-Soli disturbance.
-Users are advised to refer to the manufacturer for more specific advice for your area in required.
-Data from Australian trials has demonstrated that termites can travel through the treated zone under extreme conditions; however termite activity subsequently ceased in the trial where this occurred, indicat that the protective effect conferred by PROTHOR treated zone can still be effective even if penetration through the barrier occurs.
-Following the expected periods indicated above the treated zone may still their ability to cause damage (i.e. importing termita activity and detarring conceled eathor).
-The relations ed indicating Interfore exhibit delayed infortanty of other sub-reliate nects leading to deal of refinites of neduction in their ability to cause damage (i.e. impending termite activity and determing concealed entry).
-The relationship between delayed mortality and cessation of feeding damage has not been entirely quantified and if in doubt more regular monitoring is recommended as appropriate for the level of activity identified.
-To re-establish the conventional treated zone re-application at full rates is required.
+Data from Australian trials has demonstrated that termites can travel through the treated zone under extreme conditions; however termite activity subsequently ceased in the trial where this occurred, indicating that the protective effect conferred by PROTHOR treated zone can still be effective even if penetration through the barrier occurs.
+Following the expected periods indicated above the treated zone may still therefore exhibit delayed mortality or other sub-lethal effects leading to death of termites or reduction in their ability to cause damage (i.e. impending termite activity and deterring concealed entry).
+The relationship between delayed mortality and cessation of feeding damage has not been entirely quantified and if in doubt more regular monitoring is tapplication at full rates is required.

 Regular competent inspection is recommended as part of an ongoing termite management programme.
-Inspections should be carried out at least annually and concurrently, efforts be made to eliminate termite colonies in the area colonies in the area
+Inspections should be carried out at least annually and concurrently, efforts be made to eliminate termite colonies

-PROTECTION OF WILDLIFE, FISH, CRUSTACEANS AND THE ENVIRONMENT DO NOT contaminate streams, rivers or waterways with the chemical or used conta ainers.
+PROTECTION OF WILDLIFE, FISH, CRUSTACEANS AND THE ENVIRONMENT

+DO NOT contaminate streams, rivers or waterways with the chemical or used containers.